Raj Thackeray: Early life

 Raj Thackeray's given name is a hypocorism of Swararaj.
 His parents were Shrikant Thackeray (younger brother of Bal Thackeray) and Kunda Thackeray (younger sister of Bal Thackeray's wife Meena Thackeray).
 As a child he learnt tabla, guitar and violin.
-Thackeray is a graduate of Mumbai's Sir J.J.
+Thackeray is a 10th standard graduate and a dropout of Mumbai's Sir J.J.
 Institute of Applied Art.
-Upon graduation he joined Marmik, the weekly magazine of Bal Thackeray, as a cartoonist.
+He finished 10th standard in 1983 and joined Marmik, the weekly magazine of Bal Thackeray, as a cartoonist in 1985 he is a cartoonist.